Global payments

 Import payments tracking: It tracks the full journey of an import payment from start to finish, so foreign exchange is used and reported correctly.

-Integration with other systems: IDPMS can connect with finance tools and ERP systems used by businesses, helping streamline overall operations.
+Integration with other systems: IDPMS can connect with finance tools and ERP systems used by businesses, helping them streamline their overall operations.

 User training and support: Banks and businesses receive training and support to help users use IDPMS effectively and understand its key features.